lwoluke/React-RealEstate-FullStack/README.md

 ```
 2) Create Strapi Admin account http://localhost:1337/admin

-### For the best development experience, use VS Code.
+### For the best development experience, use VS Code https://code.visualstudio.com/
 #### Blog post I made on the creation of this project: